 I’ve devised an visualization method that – with the support the Customer Involvement Program Team at Autodesk – helped understand customer behavior by analyzing sequences/affinity of commands of the AutoCAD Map3D mapping software.

-Due to the distributed nature of different design teams I’ve worked with in the past (some of them with designers in 3 different continents), I’ve used the insight matrix method as an alternative to the traditional Affinity Diagrams to process the design insights that resulted from our contextual inquiry interviews.
+Due to the distributed nature of different design teams I’ve worked with in the past (some of them with designers in 3 different continents), I’ve used the insight matrix method as an alternative to the traditional Affinity Diagrams to process the design insights that resulted from our contextual inquiry interviews during the user research phase.

 Check this and other projects (or start following me) at Behance: